gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 ## Goerli Network

-These are contracts that are created/deployed once for goerli
+These are contracts that are created/deployed once for Goerli

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|